MJKWoolnough/bbcode/README.md

 }
 ```

-Tag is a simple Handler that just outputs open and closing tags
+Tag is a simple Handler that just outputs open and closing tags.

 #### func  NewTag